-Like the photos and videos, the apps on your iPhone are also a common culprit to hog up the cloud storage space and increase the backup's size.
+Like the photos and videos, your iPhone's apps are also a common culprit to hog up the cloud storage space and increase the backup's size.
 Fortunately, the good news is that you have the liberty to choose which apps you do not want to include in the backup.

 Your iPhone will automatically create a list of all the apps (in descending order) that occupy too much space.
 You can browse through these apps and remove unnecessary ones and don’t need to be backed up.
 Let’s walk you through the step-by-step procedure of doing this job.

 Step 1 - On your iPhone, go to “Settings” and tap on your Apple ID.

 Step 2 - Now, navigate to iCloud>Storage>Manage Storage.

 Step 3 - Choose the device whose backups you want to manage.
 In this case, choose your iPhone.

 Step 4 - Scroll down to the “Choose Data to Backup” tab.
 Here you’ll see a list of all the apps that are currently included in the backup.
 You can click the app that you want to remove and then tap on “Turn Off & Delete” to disable iCloud sync for the selected application.